Holmfirth Town Centre Access Plan - November 2022 Update

 Is it possible to prevent traffic from entering Hollowgate at the Victoria Street end beyond Rotcher and make it access only for businesses.
 Residents living at the far end and needing to access Goose Green can enter from the opposite end.
 Hollowgate is one of the few a quieter streets in Holmfirth and presently it is just used as a rat run to avoid the traffic lights in Huddersfield Road.

-Bev Adams asked almost 3 years ago
+Bev Adams asked over 3 years ago

 Thank you for your question.
 The project team has investigated a number of options for traffic calming within the Hollowgate area.
 The current scheme plans to introduce a shuttle arrangement to allow additional pavement width to be accommodated throughout Hollowgate.
 Your comments have been noted and passed on to the project team.